NS2CDT/NS2Plus/README.md

 - 19/09/2019
     - Added options menu to the mods options menu of the new main menu
     - Enabled stats tracking for cysts and alien tunnels.
 So they are listed in the end-game report.
 (Thanks to turtsmcgurts)

-- 14/07/2019
-    - Fixed invalid export format for weapons stats
-    - Fixed that not all player team changes were tracked
-    - Added a ns2plus dev mode.
-You can enable it via the plus_dev console command
-    - Only show the average hive skill graph with ns2plus dev mode enabled.
-Need to confirm it's accurate before displaying it to everybody again.

 Server settings
 ===============
 Server operators can adjust some features for NS2+ through the console (typing "sv_plus" in console), or change them in the NS2PlusServerSettings.json file located in the server config folder.